 Software Engineers design, develop, maintain, test, and evaluate computer software and computer systems software.

-Possess Wide Expertise Software Engineers understand coding and programming (and other web development principles), design and architecture, data structures, algorithms, and information analysis.
+Software Engineers understand how to code with a variety of programming languages (and other web development principles), design and architecture, data structures, algorithms, and information analysis.

 Software Engineer vs. Software Developer

 - Apply computer science and engineering principles to create software solutions